xuatz/Objective2/README.md

 # Objective2
-This is React Native version of Redux tutorial(http://rackt.org/redux/docs/basics/ExampleTodoList.html).
+This is an implementation of a todolist in React-Native.

-9th March 2016 - Updated application from react-native 0.14.1 to 0.21.0

 ## License
 MIT